emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

 Use catalogs of Code Smells.
 There is a few of most frequently used catalogs:

-- Chapter 17: "Smells and Heuristics" of the book "Clean Code: A Handbook of Agile Software Craftsmanship" [#fnccode]_ Robert C. Martin
+- Chapter 17: "Smells and Heuristics" of the book "Clean Code: A Handbook of Agile Software Craftsmanship" [#fnccode]_ by Robert C. Martin
 - Chapter 3.
 "Bad Smells in Code" of the book "Refactoring: Improving the Design of Existing Code" [#fnrefactoring]_ by Martin Fowler
 - `Code Smell`_
 - "Refactoring To Patterns" [#fnrtp]_